republic-global/demo-classes/README.md

 ## How to run

-to run it simply run
+to run it simply execute

 ```shell
 node app.js